deployKF/website/content/about/kubeflow-vs-deploykf.md

 This page aims to unpack the differences between __deployKF__ and __Kubeflow__.

-!!! info "Packaged distributions of Kubeflow"
+!!! warning "Packaged distributions of Kubeflow"

-    Most other [distributions of Kubeflow](https://www.kubeflow.org/docs/started/installing-kubeflow/#packaged-distributions-of-kubeflow), are using __mostly unmodified__ versions of the Kubeflow Manifests, so the comparison is still relevant for them.
+    The other [distributions of Kubeflow](https://www.kubeflow.org/docs/started/installing-kubeflow/#packaged-distributions-of-kubeflow), are using __mostly unmodified__ versions of the Kubeflow Manifests, so the following comparison is still relevant for them.

-## Introduction
+## Overview

 __Kubeflow__ and __deployKF__ are two different but related projects: